 Can Arbitration Affect an Injury Case?

 If you are filing a personal injury claim and you have an arbitration clause in an agreement with the defendant, then you may be forced to go into arbitration.
 Both parties must agree on an arbitrator or a panel that will decide the fate of the claim.
-Also, the rules of evidence are typically more relaxed in these types of claims, which makes it easier for your attorney to present his or her case.
+Also, the rules of evidence are typically more relaxed in these types of claims, which makes it easier for your Washington injury lawyer to present his or her case.

-The arbitrator or panel’s decision is final and you cannot appeal that decision; therefore, it is important that your attorney lay out the best evidence and present the case clearly during the process.
+The arbitrator or panel’s decision is final and you cannot appeal that decision; therefore, it is important that your personal injury attorney lay out the best evidence and present the case clearly during the process.

 There are instances where arbitration may be reopened, but this only occurs in rare situations.